 Place the case with powder charge into the shell holder of the reloading press, and then place a bullet into the casing.

 Making sure the bullet stays fairly straight, pull the lever on the reloading press, to lower the seating die onto the bullet, and press the bullet into the casing.
-Then lift up the lever again halfway, just so the seating die is off the bullet, rotate the bullet 180 degrees, and press it down again, just to ensure concentric bullet seating (maybe overkill with modern single stage reloading presses, but it just gives me piece of mind).
+Then lift up the lever again halfway, just so the seating die is off the bullet, rotate the bullet 180 degrees, and press it down again, just to ensure concentric bullet seating (maybe overkill with modern single stage reloading presses, but it just gives me piece of mind for accurate reloading).

 Measure your cartridge base to ogive length with your caliper and bullet comparator, to ensure the bullet is seated deep enough and the COAL of the cartridge is correct, then move on to the next cartridge.
 After measuring the first one or two cartridges, and provided that your press and die is set up tightly and correct, all cartridges thereafter should be the same length once your seating die is locked in position.
 Measure every 5th or 10th cartridge just to ensure the COAL and seating depth has still remained constant.

 How to Store Gunpowder?